Are you one of those who enjoy getting into an especially good, long book (because so much is going on); it’s gripping and you don’t want it to end?

 While Michael Hunter continues to build a life in Saxon England, the tragically injured Tony Osborne finds his resurgence in a mission to ancient Byzantine Turkey, a mission Professor Adrian Taylor joins to better outmanoeuvre his calculating academic colleagues.

 From the misty shores of New Zealand to the shining splendour of the ancient Byzantine Empire, it is proved how sending modern researchers into the past carries enormous rewards and tragedies.

 I received a complimentary review copy of this book from the author and these are my honest opinions.
-This is an extended adventure into time-travel you won’t want to miss.
-Highly Recommended.
+There is more to come.

 Genre: Time Travel Science Fiction, Time Travel Fiction, Science Fiction Adventure